jjaeggli/macro-keyboard/README.md

 This is intended as the firmware for a USB macro or shortcut keyboard, or for a gamepad input device.
 Actual usage may vary based on your specific use case.
-At the core of the design is a keypad matrix supporting full simultaneous key presses using only n x m pins.
+At the core of the design is a keypad matrix supporting full simultaneous key presses for *n* x *m* keys using only *n* + *m* pins.
 The mapping could be extended to a half or full keyboard.
 The current functionality is limited to my specific use cases.

 ## Features